Lewis, Bonnie, et. al. "Christian Symbols - The Cross." Faithology.com. Faithology, 4 March 2014. Web. 16 April 2014.

 - Originally Published: July 24, 2012

 The most famous and arguably the most important symbol of Christianity is the cross.
 It represents the sacrificial death of Jesus for the redemption of the world.
-There are over four hundred common depictions of the cross, of which, some fifty are used in representing Christ's death.
-The cross is used in paintings, statues, artifacts, modern jewelry, and more.
+Many variations of the symbol exist, but all include two beams intersecting perpendicularly.
+The symbol of the cross is found in paintings, statues, artifacts, jewelry, and more.
 Some Christians even use the cross in physical gestures, referred to as making the sign of the cross, for dedication or prayerful purposes.

+However, Christians also hold that Jesus's death on the cross was one of the central moments in Christianity, the act necessary to effect the redemption of humanity's sins.
 Therefore, the cross is also a common representation of Jesus's triumph over death.
-In the ancient church, the cross was used as a victorious symbol, as the "turning point" of the battle of humanity and.
+In the ancient church, the cross was used as a victorious symbol, the "turning point" in the battle of humanity against.
 It also serves as a reminder to the community of the pattern of death, victory, and in their lives, as first demonstrated by Jesus.

-The earliest use of the cross was in the Egyptian community, even before the Christian era, but the symbol was later adopted by Christians after the crucifixion of Jesus, and used for religious meaning.
+The earliest known use of the cross was in the Egyptian community, even before the Christian era, but the symbol was later adopted by Christians after the crucifixion of Jesus.
 A cross-like symbol known as the ankh is the Egyptian symbol for life.
 It is a cross with a loop above the crossbeam and is now known within Catholicism as the handled cross.
-It was adopted by theChristians as part of the "Coptic Cross."
+It was adopted by theChristians and renamed the "Coptic Cross."

 Today, there are many different types of crosses, each with a different meaning.
-Here are a few of the most popular:
+Some of the most popular include:

 The Latin Cross

-Perhaps the most recognized depiction of the crucifix is the Latin Cross.
-This simple representation of the cross has been used for centuries as an emblem of the Christian faith.
-The Latin cross had a shorter horizontal arm that intersects a longer verticle arm above the center point.
-It is also known as “the Christian Cross.”
+Perhaps the most widely recognized Christian cross is the Latin Cross, used for centuries as an emblem of the Christian faith.
+The Latin cross had a shorter horizontal arm that intersects a longer vertical arm above the center point.
+It is also known as "the Christian Cross."

 Cross Inside an Equilateral Triangle

 The cross inside an equilateral triangle represents the Trinity's work in a person's .
 This symbol is often found atop pulpits in many churches, as decorations on altar fronts, and in many other places in both churches and homes.
 The cross at the center of this triangle can be very elaborate with floriated ends.
-A gold circle representing eternity is often added for additional decorative effect as well as an emphasis on the Christian doctrine of God’s unending nature, and the eternal effects of Jesus’ crucifixion.
+A gold circle representing eternity is often added for additional decorative effect and to emphasize the Christian doctrine of God’s unending nature and the eternal effects of Jesus’s crucifixion.

-The Crucifix is a cross with the image of Jesus Christ on it.
-Depicted in many ways over the centuries, Jesus is often pictured physically broken with his hands and feet nailed to the cross.
-Atop his head is the crown of thorns and he is barely clothed.
+The Crucifix is a cross with a representation of Jesus Christ's body on it.
+Depicted in many ways over the centuries, Jesus is often pictured physically exhausted, his body limp with his hands and feet nailed to the cross.
+Atop his head is the crown of thorns, and he is barely clothed.
 An alternate version depicts a fully clothed Jesus, awake, and fully alive.
 His arms are separated from the cross and form a loving gesture of embrace.
 Rather than focusing on the crucifixion, this variant emphasizes the resurrection of Jesus from the dead and depicts his divine nature.
-A symbol of the Agnus Dei (Latin, “Lamb of God”) can also be placed in the center of the cross instead of Jesus.
+A symbol of the Agnus Dei can also be placed in the center of the cross instead of Jesus.